braze-inc/braze-docs/_docs/_hidden/private_betas/sms_double_opt_in.md

 Shopify | Users will not be entered into the SMS double opt-in workflow when their subscription status is set by our Shopify integration.
 User Import | Users will not be entered into the SMS double opt-in workflow when their subscription status is set by User Import.
 [Preference Center]({{site.baseurl}}/user_guide/message_building_by_channel/email/preference_center) | Users will automatically enter into the SMS double opt-in workflow when subscribed via a preference center.
 User Update Step | Users can be entered into the SMS double opt-in workflow when their subscription status is set via the User Update Step and the optional parameter `use_double_opt_in_logic` is passed as `true`.
-If this parameter is ommitted, users will not be entered into the SMS double opt-in workflow.
+If this parameter is omitted, users will not be entered into the SMS double opt-in workflow.
 {: .reset-td-br-1 .reset-td-br-2}

 ## Multi-language support